joezuntz/cosmosis-doc/reference/standard_library/load_nz.rst

      - If you use a file from a particular survey you should cite that survey

-"This simple module just loads a set of n(z) for different bins from a fixed file and provides it as-is.
-The n(z) are normalized before being saved."
+This simple module just loads a set of n(z) for different bins from a fixed file and provides it as-is.
+The n(z) are normalized before being saved.

 Assumptions